 We bifurcate the debt and equity (the contingently convertible feature) components of our convertible debt instruments in a manner that reflects our nonconvertible debt borrowing rate at the time of issuance.
 The equity components of our convertible debt instruments are recorded within stockholders' equity with an allocated issuance premium or discount.
-The debt issuance premium or discount is amortized to interest expense in our consolidated statement of operations using the effective interest method over the expected term of the convertible debt.
+The debt issuance premium or discount is amortized to Interest expense in our Consolidated and Combined Statement of Operations using the effective interest method over the expected term of the convertible debt.